Dare-marvel/Big-Data-Analytics--BDA--/EXPERIMENTS/11. ISE 1/README.md

 hadoop fs -rm -r $HDFS_DIRECTORY/Output/
 ```

+Remember to replace "yourfilename" with your actual filename in these scripts.
 Make sure to replace the placeholder paths with your actual file and directory paths.